 always keep the frequency of 14.332 MHZ in mind, we are always here, ready,

 We operate 365 days a year beginning with The Sunrise Portion of the YL System at 1300Z (1200Z during daylight savings time in US.)
 The Sunrise portion runs informally for three hours, followed by three, two-hour periods.
 New Control stations take over every two hours during the 1st, 2nd and 3rd periods.
 Informal means stations check in and make calls as they check in.
 During the periods, controls take check-ins and stations make calls only when directed by Control.
 It is always understood that "emergencies, may break the YL System at anytime."

 After the 3rd period, the 1st Moonbeam session begins at 2200Z (2100Z DST).
 Like the Sunrise Portion, the Moonbeams run informally and usually stays open until the band closes in the evening, often running three or four hours.
 There is now a Weekend Warrior Session of the Moonbeam.
 Try it.
 We often have good DX on the Moonbeam, including Alaska and Hawaii for those of you working for the WAS Award.
 Contacts made on our System may also be used for ARRL awards.

 Our members may participate in our extensive Awards Program.
-We also have annual QSO Parties, both SSB and CW.
 Annual conventions are a highlight of our System and are usually held in June and consist of four to six days of tours, camaraderie in the Hospitality Room, business meeting, banquets and awards.
 Some recent conventions were held in El Paso, Nova Scotia, Iowa, Alaska, and Barbados.